endruchiu/ai-super-market/replit.md

 ## Overview

-This Flask web application provides a comprehensive grocery shopping experience with integrated budget tracking.
-Users can browse products, manage shopping carts, and monitor their spending against set budgets.
-It features session-based user identification, a robust product catalog loaded from CSV, and an AI-powered recommendation system to help users stay within budget and discover new products.
-The project aims to deliver a modern, responsive, and intelligent shopping assistant.
+This Flask web application offers a complete grocery shopping experience with integrated budget tracking.
+It allows users to browse products, manage their shopping carts, and monitor spending against defined budgets.
+Key features include session-based user identification, a product catalog loaded from CSV, and an AI-powered recommendation system designed to assist users in adhering to their budget and discovering new products.
+The project's vision is to provide a modern, responsive, and intelligent shopping assistant.

 ## User Preferences